West Bend, Wisconsin: Transportation

 The West Bend Municipal Airport is a city-owned, public-use airport located three nautical miles (6 km) east of the central business district of West Bend.

 The options for public transportation within West Bend include the city and county taxi programs.
 The Washington County Commuter Express previously provided bus service to and from the city of Milwaukee until 2023 when the county ended the service.

 The city of West Bend is served by US 45 as a freeway bypass west of Downtown, Wis 33, and Wis 144.

-The Union Pacific line between Milwaukee and West Bend serves here while the line was abandoned between here and Campbellsport.
+The Wisconsin and Southern (WSOR) line from Milwaukee serves an industrial park on the south side of West Bend, ending just south of Rusco Road.
+The rail line north of this point was abandoned between West Bend and Campbellsport, and became the Eisenbahn State Trail.
+When the rail line was continuous through West Bend, it was operated by Wisconsin Central, Ltd (WC) most recently.